QuentinPTT/montyhall/README.md

 Ce programme a pour but de simuler ce jeu, selon les instructions que l'on lui donne (changer ou non de porte à la phase 2) et ainsi calculer et vérifier la probabilité de remporter la voiture.

 <a href="https://github.com/QuentinPTT/MontyHall/blob/master/MontyHall.pyw"><img src="img/downloadhere.svg" alt="Download Here"></a>

+## ▶️ Monty Hall's paradox
+The Monty Hall paradox is a probabilistic problem established by Steve Selvin.
+Monty Hall comes from the name of the presenter of the game show "Let's Make a Deal" who inspired the creation of this problem.

+### The concept itself
+Let's imagine that presenter Monty Hall puts us in front of three doors, where behind one of them is a car and behind the other two is a goat.
+If we manage to choose the door with the car behind it, we win that award.

+### The sequence of events
+<ul><li>First, he asks us to choose one of the three doors in front of us.</li>
+<li>Then, after choosing it, Monty Hall will open one of the doors where a goat is located (without of course opening our chosen door).</li>
+<li>Finally, he asks us if we want to change our choice to try to improve our chances.</li></ul>

+So the question is: Should we keep our choice or pick the last remaining door?

+Most of us would answer this question in the following way: "the probabilities are the same, so it doesn't matter".
+And as curious as it may seem, we would be wrong to say that.
+Indeed, the probability that we win the car by not changing doors (1/3) is lower than the scenario where we change doors (2/3).
+This can be demonstrated in several ways, either with the total probability formula or with Bayes' theorem.

+### The purpose of the python file
+The aim of this program is to simulate this game, according to the instructions given (to change or not to change the door in phase 2) and thus to calculate and check the probability of winning the car.